VA Home Loans For California Veterans

 California residents who are veterans of the Armed Forces or National Guard have access to the flexible and affordable VA home loan program (active military personnel also have access).

 The VA home loan program offers many benefits, including relaxed underwriting guidelines, lower costs, and competitive mortgage rates.
 If you meet the VA home loan requirements, I highly suggest you consider it for your next mortgage transaction.

 What Is A VA Home Loan?

 A VA home loan is a mortgage dedicated to veterans and active military personnel.
 VA home loans are loans offered by lenders backed by the Department of Veteran Affairs.
 The VA doesn’t underwrite or fund the loans; they guarantee them for lenders that offer VA home loans.1 These loans provide veterans with an affordable way to become homeowners.

 What Is VA Entitlement?

 If you don’t have full entitlement, you’ll need to make a down payment on any part of the loan that’s not guaranteed.
-The amount is typically low, but it’s important to understand how it works in case you do need a down payment.
+The amount is typically low, but it’s important to understand how it works if a down payment is needed.

-Veterans with any discharge except dishonorable and how served at least the minimum required time is eligible for a VA loan.
+Veterans with any discharge except dishonorable and who served at least the minimum required time are eligible for a VA home loan.

-In general, if you’re actively serving, you’re eligible after 90 days of consecutive service.
+You’re eligible after 90 days of consecutive service if you’re actively serving.
 If you’re separated from the service, your requirements vary from 90 days (the full period you were called for) to 24 consecutive months of service.

-If you served in the National Guard or Reserves, you’ll need 6 years of duty to be eligible.
-If you’re currently serving in the National Guard or Reserves, though, you need just 90 days of consecutive service.
+If you served in the National Guard or Reserves, you’d need six years of duty to be eligible.2 If you’re currently serving in the National Guard or Reserves, you need just ninety days of consecutive service.